Muhammad-Rafiu-Ali/AI-Assistant-Bot/README.md

 ## 🤖 AI Assistant Bot — Your Smart AI Guide for Everything 🚀

-An intelligent and friendly AI chatbot built using **Streamlit** and **Google's Gemini API**.
-This assistant helps users with a wide range of queries in multiple languages, offering quick, smart, and helpful responses.
-Perfect for showcasing AI-powered assistance in a demo or sharing with friends!
+This is a powerful and user-friendly AI chatbot developed using **Streamlit** and **Google's Gemini API**.
+It acts as a virtual career advisor, capable of interacting in English, Urdu, Roman Urdu, and Roman Sindhi.
+The bot is designed with a clean UI, dark/light mode toggle, and chat history download support.

 ---